 Heterogeneous systems-on-chip (SoCs) for artificial intelligence (AI) applications, GALS (globally-asynchronous locally-synchronous) systems, asynchronous circuits, hardware accelerator design,

-system-level design and optimization, networks-on-chip (NoCs), and computer-aided design (CAD) for VLSI.
+system-level design and optimization, networks-on-chip (NoCs), hardware-assisted acceleration using FPGAs, neuromorphic computing, and computer-aided design (CAD) for VLSI.

 33 Oxford Street